How To Prepare To Be CCPA Compliant

 However, updates may be made to the law.
 In fact, several have already been made since the writing of the law!
 So you will want to keep yourself and your employees informed.

-As long as you familiarize yourself with the rights protected by CCPA and what is required of you, you should be in a good place to prepare to be CCPA compliant.
+As long as you familiarize yourself with the rights protected by CCPA and what is required of you, you should be in a good place to prepare for CCPA compliance.